2022-cs244/2022-cs244.github.io/schedule.md

 ---

 4/28:
-* Lecture 7 Topics:
+* Lecture 8 Topics:
-    * Compiling for Tofino and testing (Guest lecture by Georgios Nikolaik)
+    * Developing and testing P4 programs with Tofino (Guest lecture by Georgios Nikolaidis)

 ---